Iklimardiana/iklimardiana/README.md

 Hello everyone!!
 My name is Iklima Mardiana.
-I am someone who is interest in web development.
-I have explored web development through real project, college assignments, and online courses I have taken.
-These experience have allowed me to develop my skills in building attractive and functional web applications.
+I am passionate about web development and have gained experience through real projects, college assignments, and online courses.
+These opportunities have helped me build the skills to create attractive and functional web applications.

-I hope to apply my knowledge and skills in the real world, especially in a corporate environment in the future.
-I believe that with hard work, teamwork, and a commitment to continuous learning, I can achieve a high level of expertise and contribute significantly to web industry in the future.

-Feel free to connect with me if you share a passion for web development or if you have any exciting opportunities to collaborate on web projects.
+Currently, I work as a coding tutor (web, Scratch, Roblox game development, Python, and machine learning) and a multimedia tutor (3D Blender and Canva).
+I also open opportunities for anyone who wants to create a website together with me.
+Through these experiences, I continue to strengthen my technical expertise and communication skills, while staying open to collaboration on exciting projects.

 <p align="left">